 In 1960 the Lyme Regis Town Council bought the building, and it reopened in 1962 as the Marine Theatre.

-The 60s saw appearances from bands such as The Troggs and Status Quo, and as the decades rolled on, so the list of national and international stars who had visited Lyme Regis grew and grew.
+The 60s saw appearances from bands such as The Troggs, Fleetwood Mac and Status Quo.
+As the decades rolled on, so the list of national and international stars who had visited the Marine Theatre grew.